Brainmated/DLT/README.md

 30/9/2023
 -Currently im enrolled in an artificial intelligence principles class in which I will cover the principles of AI and machine learning.
 By covering up more theory grounds I will better understand the steps needed to properly train a model.
 Currently working with BFS and DFS, I will work with some models for efficient path finding and exercise with real life scenarios with data collected.

+10/10/2023
+-Working @Artifical Intelligence Principles Directory, I have submitted an early stage of the missionaries and cannibals dillema puzzle.
+Will work on it again after some guidance.
+The sudoku grid will be looked upon again since my backtracking approach isnt efficient and requires more manual work (NOT GOOD).